BaishaliD/finance-tracker/README.md

 Before you begin, make sure you have Node.js installed on your system.
 If not, you can download and install it from [nodejs.org](https://nodejs.org/).

+This code was tested using Node Version 16.

 ## Getting Started

 1. Clone the repository to your local system using Git or download the ZIP file from [GitHub](https://github.com/BaishaliD/finance-tracker).